WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 Though the map serves as a geographical and informational tool, it is a display of power.

-The atlas was completed after the death of Mary I in 1558, and it was subsequently gifted to her half-sister, Queen Elizabeth I (who reigned from 1558 to 1603).
+The atlas was completed after the death of Mary I in 1558, and was subsequently gifted to her half-sister, Queen Elizabeth I (who reigned from 1558 to 1603).
 When Elizabeth inherited the throne she quickly dismantled Mary’s Catholic restoration (also known as the Marian Restoration, for which she gained the nickname ‘Bloody Mary’) and returned England to Protestantism.

 The ‘Armada Portrait’ of Queen Elizabeth I by an unknown artist (c.1590) ©National Maritime Museum, Greenwich, London